Foreign relations of India

-India wields enormous influence in global affairs and can be classified as an emerging superpower.

 History

-India's relations with the world have evolved since the British Raj (1857–1947), when the British Empire took responsibility for handling external and defence relations.
+India's relations with the world have evolved since the British Raj (1857–1947) when the British Empire took responsibility for handling external and defence relations.
 When India gained independence in 1947, few Indians had experience in making or conducting foreign policy.
 However, the country's oldest political party, the Indian National Congress, had established a small foreign department in 1925 to make overseas contacts and to publicise its independence struggle.
-From the late 1920s on, Jawaharlal Nehru, who had a long-standing interest in world affairs among independence leaders, formulated the Congress stance on international issues.
-As Prime Minister and Minister of External Affairs from 1947, Nehru articulated India's approach to the world.
+From the late 1920s on, Jawaharlal Nehru, who had a long-standing interest in world affairs among independence leaders, formulated the Congress's stance on international issues in tandem with V. K. Krishna Menon; after 1947, they articulated India's worldview as Prime Minister and de facto Foreign Minister.

 India's international influence varied over the years after independence.
 Indian prestige and moral authority were high in the 1950s and facilitated the acquisition of developmental assistance from both East and West.
-Although the prestige stemmed from India's nonaligned stance, the nation was unable to prevent Cold War politics from becoming intertwined with interstate relations in South Asia.
-On the intensely debated Kashmir issue with Pakistan, India lost credibility by rejecting United Nations calls for a plebiscite in the disputed area.
+Although the prestige stemmed from India's nonaligned stance, and in particular the position it placed Indian diplomats, like Menon, to mediate or conciliate in others' disputes, the nation was unable to prevent Cold War politics from becoming intertwined with interstate relations in South Asia.
+On the intensely debated Kashmir issue with Pakistan, India lost credibility by rejecting United Nations' calls for a plebiscite in the disputed area.

-In the 1960s and 1970s India's international position among developed and developing countries faded in the course of wars with China and Pakistan, disputes with other countries in South Asia, and India's attempt to match Pakistan's support from the United States and China by signing the Indo-Soviet Treaty of Friendship and Cooperation in August 1971.
+In the 1960s and 1970s, India's international position among developed and developing countries faded during wars with China and Pakistan, disputes with other countries in South Asia, and India's attempt to match Pakistan's support from the United States and China by signing the Indo-Soviet Treaty of Friendship and Cooperation in August 1971.
 Although India obtained substantial Soviet military and economic aid, which helped to strengthen the nation, India's influence was undercut regionally and internationally by the perception that its friendship with the Soviet Union prevented a more forthright condemnation of the Soviet presence in Afghanistan.
 In the late 1980s, India improved relations with the United States, other developed countries, and China while continuing close ties with the Soviet Union.
 Relations with its South Asian neighbours, especially Pakistan, Sri Lanka, and Nepal, occupied much of the energies of the Ministry of External Affairs.

 Even before independence, the Indian colonial government maintained semi-autonomous diplomatic relations.
-It had colonies (such as the Aden Settlement), who sent and received full missions,.
+It had colonies (such as the Aden Settlement), that sent and received full missions.
 India was a founder member of both the League of Nations and the United Nations.
 After India gained independence from the United Kingdom in 1947, it soon joined the Commonwealth of Nations and strongly supported independence movements in other colonies, like the Indonesian National Revolution.
 The partition and various territorial disputes, particularly that over Kashmir, would strain its relations with Pakistan for years to come.
 During the Cold War, India adopted a foreign policy of not aligning itself with any major power bloc.
 However, India developed close ties with the Soviet Union and received extensive military support from it.